kurthuff/wpg_food_desert/README.md

 I will probably have more scripts like this as I dig deeper.
 Keep in mind that my repo ignores those .xlsx files, and this script won't work without them.

+8) __aggregate_parcels_by_geometry.py__<br>
+This script aggregates parcels with identical geographic locations (same Geometry field) into single records.
+Multiple parcels at the same location, such as individual condo units within a building, are combined by summing numeric fields (residents, Dwelling Units, Total Living Area) and concatenating text fields where appropriate (Unit Numbers, Property Use Codes, Zoning).
+Categorical attributes (Building Type, Air Conditioning, etc.) are retained only if identical across all parcels at that location; conflicts are dropped.
+The script creates aggregated_roll_numbers as a CSV list of all Roll Numbers combined at each location and adds parcel_count to track how many parcels were merged.
+Output is data/processed/aggregated_parcels_by_geometry.csv, ready for 3D visualization without spatial overlap issues.

+9) __report_geometry_aggregation.py__<br>
+_Used after aggregate_parcels_by_geometry.py_<br>
+Generates a formatted text report analyzing the geometry aggregation results.
+Shows the reduction from original parcels to unique geographic locations, distribution of parcel counts per location (e.g., single-family homes vs. 200-unit buildings), resident and dwelling unit statistics before/after aggregation, and column retention analysis (which fields had conflicts and were dropped).
+Identifies the top 10 highest resident counts and validates that total residents and dwelling units match between original and aggregated datasets.
+Outputs to outputs/reports/geometry_aggregation_report.txt.

+10) __create_3d_height_metric.py__<br>
+_Used after aggregate_parcels_by_geometry.py_<br>
+Calculates parcel area in square meters (using UTM Zone 14N projection for Winnipeg) and engineers multiple height metrics for 3D visualization.
+The core metric is resident_density (residents per m²), which normalizes for parcel footprint size—more residents in smaller areas produce taller extrusions.
+Creates scaled versions including per-100m², per-1000m², square root transformation (compresses extremes), and log transformation (maximum compression).
+Outputs CSV, GeoJSON, and Shapefile formats to data/processed/aggregated_parcels_3d_ready.* with column names truncated for Shapefile compatibility (ht_100m2, ht_sqrt, ht_log).
+Recommended for ArcGIS Pro 3D scene extrusion using height_metric_sqrt or height_metric_log for balanced visual representation.